mworion/MountWizzard4/docs/source/config/terrain.rst

 Using terrain image from streetview app
 ---------------------------------------
-Please use streeview app to generate a 360 degress image around your mount rig.
+Please use streeview app to generate a 360 degrees image around your mount rig.

 .. image:: image/streetviewapp.png
     :align: center